 KDE Human Interface Guidelines

 The KDE Human Interface Guidelines (HIG) offer designers and developers a set of recommendations for producing beautiful, usable, and consistent user interfaces for convergent desktop and mobile applications and workspace widgets.
-Their aim is to improve the experience for users by making application and widget interfaces more consistent and hence more intuitive and learnable.
+Our aim is to improve the experience for users by making consistent interfaces for desktop, mobile, and everything in between, more consistent, intuitive and learnable.

 Simple by default...

 Simple and inviting.
 KDE software is pleasant to experience and easy to use.

 Make it easy to focus on what matters

 Remove or minimize elements not crucial to the primary or main task.
 Use spacing to keep things organized.
 Use color to draw attention.
 Reveal additional information or optional functions only when needed.

 "I know how to do that!"

 Make things easier to learn by reusing design patterns from other applications.
 Other applications that use good design are a precedent to follow.